 Learn a few simple tips and mechanic terminology that may help when you are stranded to get back on the road faster.

-While European cars are renowned for being well engineered and reliable, they are certainly not exempt from faults.
+While German cars are renowned for being well engineered and reliable, they are certainly not exempt from faults.
 Having your car not start is one of the most painful experiences a driver may face, either leaving you stranded somewhere or making you late while you arrange another means of getting around.

 While there are many obscure causes for a car not starting, 90% of occurrences are attributed to only a handful of issues.
 Before we look at some of the causes, we first need to identify if the engine ‘cranks’ or ‘does not crank’.